tpbc/tpbc2022.github.io/index.md

 The workshop features invited presentations and contributed talks.

 TPBC 2021 is held as an online weekly seminar series from May 2021 to early July 2021.
-The tentative schedule is every Wednesday, starting around 17h CEST and running until about 19h CEST.
+Talks run every Wednesday, starting at 15:00 UTC with a keynote, followed by three contributed talks, and running until about 17:30 UTC.

 ## Organization